 Reporting to Campus Police Campus Police may be contacted by calling 276-328-0190 during regular business hours, 276-328-3756 after hours, or 911 at any time.
 Reporting an incident is a separate step from choosing to prosecute.
 When a report is filed with Campus Police, a complainant is not obligated to pursue either criminal or campus charges.
 Campus Police will maintain a written report which will be available should the complainant choose to pursue charges immediately or at a later date.

-The Title IX Coordinator will meet with the complainant to explain the process, support and/or immediate interventions available to the complainant (e.g., referrals to appropriate law enforcement agencies; referrals for medical treatment; and/or referrals for counseling in The Center for Student Development and/or off campus agencies).
+The Title IX Coordinator will meet with the complainant to explain the process, support and/or immediate interventions available to the complainant (e.g., referrals to appropriate law enforcement agencies; referrals for medical treatment; and/or referrals for counseling on or off campus).
 As appropriate, discussion would also include potential interim measures.

 The Title IX Coordinator will also discuss with the complainant options for pursuing on- or off-campus criminal charges, on-campus sexual misconduct proceedings, student conduct charges, or no charges at all.
 Please note, however, that the Title IX Coordinator is required to initiate an investigation through the campus sexual misconduct adjudication process which may result in taking reasonable action in response to results of that investigation.
 This investigation will be conducted and completed within sixty (60) days, in accordance with federal guidelines.

 CAMPUS COUNSELING & SUPPORT